United Club℠ Business Card

-We considered the following grading criteria when judging the value of this travel rewards card:
+We considered the following grading criteria when judging this business credit card:

 - Additional benefits: Whether the card comes with free perks that may increase its value, including two free checked bags and United Club membership

-- Ongoing APR: How much it will cost to finance purchases on the card; this card charges an ongoing APR as low as 18.24%, which is about 5 percentage points higher than the best ongoing APR among travel rewards cards
+- Ongoing APR: How much it will cost to finance purchases on the card; this card charges an ongoing APR as low as 16.49%

 How We Evaluate Travel Rewards Business Credit Cards